SAFEGUARDING POLICY STATEMENT FOR NEW ROAD BAPTIST CHURCH

 She will raise the profile of safeguarding within the church and oversee and monitor the implementation of the safeguarding policy and procedures on behalf of the church trustees.

-All the above individuals can be contacted via the church office:
+All the above individuals can be contacted via the church office - see our 'Contact Us' page.

 Our Children’s Advocates (Roger and Margaret Tatton) will visit Junior Church at least twice a year to explain their role to the children, and encourage them to feel comfortable in talking about any issues of concern in church life.